spack/spack-tutorial/tutorial_environments.rst

 You can see that ``myproject`` is active because it is highlighted in green.

-We can also see from the directory listing that the environment directory contains both of the environment files: ``spack.yaml`` and ``spack.lock``.
+We can also see from the listing that the environment directory contains both of the environment files: ``spack.yaml`` and ``spack.lock``.
+This is because ``spack.lock`` was generated when we concretized the environment.

 If we ``cat`` the ``spack.yaml`` file, we'll see the same contents shown previously by ``spack config get``: